bunto/bunto/site/_docs/variables.md

         <code>_config.yml</code> are available through the <code>site</code>
         variable.
 For example, if you have <code>url: http://mysite.com</code>
         in your configuration file, then in your Posts and Pages it will be stored in <code>site.url</code>.
-Jekyll does not parse changes to
+Bunto does not parse changes to
         <code>_config.yml</code> in <code>watch</code> mode, you must restart
-        Jekyll to see changes to variables.
+        Bunto to see changes to variables.

       </p></td>
     </tr>